 - Whites, LeeAnn.
 The Civil War as a Crisis in Gender: Augusta, Georgia, 1860–1890.
 Athens: University of Georgia Press, 2000.

-- Proceedings of the conventions at Charleston and Baltimore: Published by Order of the National Democratic Convention (Washington, D.C.: 1860). [↩]
+- Proceedings of the Conventions at Charleston and Baltimore: Published by Order of the National Democratic Convention (Washington, DC: n.p., 1860). [↩]

-- Alexander Stephens, Speech in Savannah, Georgia, delivered March 21, 1861, quoted in Henry Clevleand, Alexander Stephens, in Public and Private.
-With Letters and Speeches before, during and Since the War (Philadelphia: National Publishing Co., 1866), 719. [↩]
+- Alexander Stephens, speech in Savannah, Georgia, delivered March 21, 1861, quoted in Henry Cleveland, Alexander Stephens, in Public and Private.
+With Letters and Speeches Before, During and Since the War (Philadelphia: National, 1866), 719. [↩]

 - See Jon L. Wakelyn, ed., Southern Unionist Pamphlets and the Civil War (Columbia: University of Missouri Press, 1999). [↩]